Tennessee Master Forage Program

 Registration Information

 Registration Fee: $100 (non-refundable).
 The program must be completed within one year.
 Certification remains valid for 3 years and qualifies producers for the Tennessee Agriculture Enhancement Program (TAEP) cost-share program.
-Producers must register online, or with their local Extension office.
+Producers must register online, or with their local UT Extension office.

-Option 2 (Hybrid with 75% Online and 25% In-Person): Participants must complete 9 hours of online modules delivered asynchronously, enabling self-paced learning.
+Option 2 (Hybrid with 75% Online and 25% In-Person): Participants must complete 9 credits of online modules delivered asynchronously, enabling self-paced learning.
 All modules must be completed within the 1-year enrollment period.
 A Q&A feature will be available through the platform, and monthly meetings will be scheduled to address questions.
-This option includes a 3-hour in-person component, requiring attendance at one qualifying event.
+This option includes a 3-credit in-person component, requiring attendance at one qualifying event.
 These must be completed within the enrollment period of one year.

 Qualifying Events